MarchonMilwaukee/MarchonMilwaukee.github.io/index.md

 ---
-layout: page
+layout: default
-title: Fifty years after the "March on Milwaukee," Our city still needs a dramatic rethinking of what it means to share power and build justice for all people.
+title: people.
 tagline: While our neighborhoods are thriving in remarkable ways, high rates of segregation, poverty, and incarceration suggest that our city is still scarred by the continuing legacy of racism.
+subheader: BUILDING THE MILWAUKEE WE NEED
 ---

+### Fifty years after the "March on Milwaukee," Our city still needs a dramatic rethinking of what it means to share power and build justice for all

-{% include JB/setup %}
+{% include themes/bootstrap-3/cta.html %}

 ## What we are Planning